MattBolitho/enzyme-site/content/getting_started/Faq.md

 If you are using CMake, Enzyme exports a special `ClangEnzymeFlags` target which will automatically add the correct flags.
 See [here](https://github.com/EnzymeAD/Enzyme/blob/main/enzyme/test/test_find_package/CMakeLists.txt#L14) for an example.

-### UNREACHABLE executed (GVN error)

-Until June 2020, LLVM's exisitng GVN pass had a bug handling invariant.load's that would cause it to crash.
-These tend to be generated a lot by Enzyme for better optimization.
-This was reported [here](https://bugs.llvm.org/show_bug.cgi?id=46054) and resolved in master.
-Options for resolving include updating to later verison of LLVM with the fix, or disabling creation of invariant.load's.

 ## Other

 If you have an issue not resolved here, please make an issue on [Github](https://github.com/EnzymeAD/Enzyme) and consider making a pull request to this FAQ!